XingruiWang/Animefy/README.md

 ### Custom your own Animate Character

-**You can generate your own character on the colab Notebook [here](https://colab.research.google.com/github/XingruiWang/Animefy/blob/master/Notebook/Animefy-yourself.ipynb) (Recommanded)**
+:point_right: **You can generate your own character on the colab Notebook [here](https://colab.research.google.com/github/XingruiWang/Animefy/blob/master/Notebook/Animefy-yourself.ipynb) (Recommanded)**

 Or by runing: